 Paul has received the Martindale-Hubbell AV® Preeminent Peer Review Rating.
 According to Martindale-Hubbell’s website, “AV Preeminent is a significant rating accomplishment – a testament to the fact that a lawyer’s peers rank him or her at the highest level of professional excellence.”
 Paul was also named as a Super Lawyer Rising Star, an honor given to no more than 2.5% of lawyers in the State of Georgia.
 Paul is rated 9.8 out of 10 by AVVO.

 Trucking litigation.
-Paul has extensive experience litigating claims arising out of trucking accidents, which includes catastrophic injury and wrongful-death claims, some of which includes multiple deaths and serious injuries arising out of a single crash.
+Paul has extensive experience litigating claims arising out of trucking accidents, which includes catastrophic injury and wrongful-death claims, some of which include multiple deaths and serious injuries arising out of a single crash.
 Paul also has extensive experience coordinating immediate responses to accidents and the investigation of accidents.

 Commercial law.
 Representing the plaintiff in this case, the defendants failed to file a timely answer and a $1.6 million default judgment was entered.
 The defendants, through counsel, tried to get the default judgment set aside.
 The Court of Appeals for the Eleventh Circuit affirmed the default judgment, holding that the judgment was not void because the interest rate was allegedly usurious.
 HRB, LLC v.
 Alexander, 440 Fed.
 Appx.
 781 (11th Cir.
 2011)

 ERISA and non-ERISA compensation plans.
 Represented client in competing claims over correct beneficiary of several ERISA and non-ERISA deferred compensation plans.
 The client recovered over $2.5 million of the $3.1 million dollars at stake.